Tower defense: A new breed of 3D games

 By the end of the boom, most tower defense games were still using side scrolling, isometric, or top-down perspective graphics.
-Iron Grip: Warlord, released in November, 2008 unsuccessfully pioneered the first person perspective shooter with the genre.
+Iron Grip: Warlord, released in November 2008, unsuccessfully pioneered the first person perspective shooter with the genre.
 The awkward combination of experimental tower defense mechanics with 3D graphics was not well received, but later titles refined its execution paving the way for a popular new breed of games.
 Dungeon Defenders, released in October 2010, was one of the first tower defense games to bring the genre to the third person perspective.
 It sold over 250,000 copies in first two weeks of release and over 600,000 copies by the end of 2011.
 2010 saw the release of SteamWorld Tower Defense, Protect Me Knight, The Tales of Bearsworth Manor, Revenge of the Titans, Arrow of Laputa, Toy Soldiers and Robocalypse: Beaver Defense.

 The 2011 title Sanctum, and its 2013 sequel popularized the first person shooter hybrid that was pioneered by these earlier games.
 Orcs Must Die! also integrated the FPS genre into a fully 3D environment and went to have several sequels.
 Anomaly: Warzone Earth released in 2011 introduced a variation of gameplay which has been described as "reverse tower defense", "tower attack", and "tower offense".
 In the game, the player must attack the enemy bases protected by numerous defenses.
 Sequels and other games have since experimented further with both styles of tower defense.
 Tiny Heroes, Army of Darkness: Defense, Iron Brigade, Rock of Ages and Trenches 2 were also released in 2011.

 Defender's Quest, Bad Hotel, Toy Defense, Strikefleet Omega, Unstoppable Gorg, Defenders of Ardania, Orcs Must Die!
 2, Fieldrunners 2, Dillon's Rolling Western, Oil Rush and Elf Defense Eng all came out in 2012.
 Around this period the genre matured, gaining recognition as a distinct sub-genre of strategy games and returning in numerous upgraded versions.
 Chain Chronicle and CastleStorm were released in 2013.
 Plants vs. Zombies 2 came out and Prime World: Defenders featured deck-building mechanics.
 2014 saw a number of brand new titles including Space Run, Dungeon of the Endless, Island Days, Final Horizon and The Battle Cats as well the return of Age of Empires: Castle Siege, Defense Grid 2 and TowerMadness 2.
 Deathtrap and Krinkle Krusher were first published in 2015.

 More recent titles in the genre include Rock of Ages 2: Bigger & Boulder (2017), Tower Battles(2017) and Orcs Must Die!
-Unchained (2017), Dillon's Dead-Heat Breakers (2018), Eden Rising: Supremacy (2018), Aegis Defenders (2018), Bloons TD 6 (2018), Arknights (2019), Taur (2020), Element TD 2 (2020), Buster's Tower Defense (2021), and Path to Nowhere (2022).
+Unchained (2017), Dillon's Dead-Heat Breakers (2018), Eden Rising: Supremacy (2018), Aegis Defenders (2018), Bloons TD 6 (2018), Tower Defense Simulator (2019), Arknights (2019), Taur (2020), Element TD 2 (2020), Buster's Tower Defense (2021), and Path to Nowhere (2022).

 With the advent of social networking service applications, such as the Facebook Platform, tower defense has become a popular genre with titles such as Bloons TD and Plants vs. Zombies Adventures making the transition to turn-based play.
 Recent releases include Star Fox Guard and McDroid which came out in 2016.